Akili built Video Games to Help ADHD in kids

 Harry Glorikian: Hello.
 I’m Harry Glorikian, and this is The Harry Glorikian Show, where we explore how technology is changing everything we know about healthcare.

-Can a video game help improve attention skills in kids with ADHD?
+Can we build video games to help ADHD and improve attention skills in kids?

 According to Akili Interactive in Boston, the answer is yes.